sqybi/scripts/vimrc/README.md

    Then update `--with-python-config-dir` and `--with-python3-config-dir` options in the following command, and run it:

+   *
+   Notes:

+   1. Update the python(3)-config-dir to your Python version.
+Remember to check if the directory exists.
+   2. Update the VIM version in VIMRUNTIMEDIR.
+Unmatched version will bring unknown error.
+   *

    ```sh
    cd ~/vim  # Root folder of vim source